 Don’t be among the bad password statistics in 2021, consider the simple tools that are available to improve user password behavior and secure your network.

 Enzoic’s tools are built specifically to handle NIST standards.
 They are focused on solutions to contemporary security issues including compromised password detection and remediation.

-Enzoic for Active Directory Lite is an extremely useful free tool for identifying exactly which accounts are using unsafe passwords.
-The full Enzoic for Active Directory service aims more towards long term safety options and better and more tailored blacklists.
+Enzoic for Active Directory Lite is an extremely useful free audit tool for identifying exactly which accounts are using unsafe passwords.
+The full Enzoic for Active Directory service aims more towards long-term safety options and better and more tailored blacklists.
 It keeps bad passwords from being created in Active Directory and automates the process of removing good passwords that become bad.
 Enzoic draws data from previous breaches, common dictionary words, and company-specific language using both automated processes as well as real, on-the-ground human attention so that breaches are noticed as soon as they occur.